JeremyTechDev/tsseract/README.md

 📡 Connected to MongoDB...
 ```

+- You should be able to go to [http://localhost:8080/](http://localhost:8080/) and see the application running.

-If you are making some changes to the project, make sure you run `npm run tsc:w` to start the TypeScript compilation on watch mode.
+> If you are making some changes to the project, you should run `npm run tsc:w` to start the TypeScript compilation on watch mode.

 ## Running the tests